KarchinLab/probabilistic2020/doc/tutorial.rst

 Each gene is represented by a single reference transcript (above is longest CDS SNVBox transcript).
 By default the relevant sequence context for mutations are utilized from chasm paper (denoted by **-c 1.5** parameter).
 This includes some common dinucletoide contexts like CpG, and otherwise just a single base.
+Ultimately a multiple testing corrected q-value is reported using the Benjamini-Hochberg (BH) method.

 **Technical detail:** Running on the obtained pan-cancer data may take several hours to run on a single core.
 Specifying the **-p** parameter to use multiple processors will speed up run time if available.
+Lowering the number of iterations (default: 100,000) will decrease run time, but also decrease the resolution of p-values.

 Running oncogene sub-command
 ++++++++++++++++++++++++++++

 The oncogene sub-command examines missense position clustering (by codon) and elevated *in silico* pathogenicity scores (VEST).
+The p-values will be combined using fischer's method to report a single p-value with a BH FDR.

 .. code-block:: bash